-If you want more user feedback, the answer is not "show more forms."
-The answer is to ask for feedback in the right moment, with the right prompt, and a workflow that turns responses into decisions.
+If you want more useful user feedback, the answer isn't another form.
+It's asking in the right moment, with the right prompt, and feeding responses into a workflow your team trusts.

-That is the core problem Audyr is built for.
-Most teams already have plenty of opportunities to ask for feedback.
-What they lack is a system that makes feedback feel easy for users and actionable for the team.
+This is the core problem Audyr is built for.
+Most SaaS teams already have plenty of opportunities to ask users for feedback.
+What they're missing is a system that makes feedback feel easy for the user and actually actionable for the product team.

-If you want the product context first, start with Audyr's features.
-If you are thinking about what happens after collection, read how to analyze customer feedback at scale next.
+For product context first, start with Audyr's features.
+For what happens after the responses come in, read how to analyze customer feedback at scale next.

 Start with moments, not channels

-Teams often begin by asking, "Where should we put the feedback form?"
-A better question is, "When is the user most ready to tell us something useful?"
+Teams usually begin with the wrong question: "Where should we put the feedback widget?"
+The better question is, "When is the user most likely to tell us something useful?"

 - right after a user completes a workflow

-- right after they express confusion in support or chat
+- right after they show confusion in support or chat

-That does not mean every one of these moments needs a prompt.
-It means your feedback collection should be event-aware, not permanently shouting from the corner of the screen.
+Not every one of those moments needs a prompt.
+The point is that good in-app feedback collection is event-aware.
+It triggers when intent is fresh, instead of permanently shouting from the corner of the screen.

 Ask open questions before you ask users to classify themselves

-Most feedback widgets fail because they ask the product team's questions instead of the user's questions.
+Most feedback widgets fail because they ask the product team's questions instead of the user's.

 - "Select a category"